-5. Objects
+5. Objects4

-The objects of the Company are to carry on activities which benefit the community and in particular (without limitation) to provide a range of best value support services for the community and educational sectors
+The objects of the Company are to carry on activities which benefit the community and in particular (without limitation) to members of the community and their carers who are living with dementia.
+Holly Oaks Day Care Services CIC is providing bespoke social day care to clients living with dementia